 “Yemen has a wrong stereotype because of the circumstances of the war, as most search engines are negative for Yemen.
-It's the same in social councils, but we think there is a lot of beauty that we can share with others.”
+It's the same in social councils, but we think there is a lot of beauty that we can share with others.”says Al-Hagri.

-The idea began with a short film by Ahmed Al-Hagri at his university in Malaysia, which in turn was the spark of launching the platform:
+The idea began with a short film by Ahmed Al-Hagri at his university in Malaysia, which in turn was the spark for launching the platform:

 “It was in a short film that I produced and exhibited at a cultural festival held at my university, I was surprised at the reactions of people, some of whom cried and some of them were affected, then it was the beginning of doing something bigger than a short film, the ideas were many, but in the end was the idea of establishing a platform specialized in archiving history and ancient Yemeni heritage.”